-- Accredited organizations may seek certification for care and services provided for virtually any chronic disease or condition.
+- Organizations may seek certification for care and services provided for virtually any chronic disease or condition.

 The on-site review and the intracycle evaluation help the DSC program identify and correct problems and improve the quality of care and services.
 To become certified, an organization is evaluated during an on-site review conducted by one or two Joint Commission reviewers, who will assess:

 - How clinical outcomes and other performance measures are used to identify opportunities to improve care.